Updated: Jun 20, 2021

 We learned early on that the thing that made the biggest single difference in terms of stability and avoiding the dreaded glitches, pops and re-boots was the internet speed at their homes.
 That includes both what their maximum and average upload/download speed was as well as their speed between their computer and their internet router.
 For example, we found that avoiding a WIFI connection and plugged the computer directly into the router using an ethernet cable to be a good idea, so much so that I ordered one on-line and had it delivered to a store near one of the players so that she could pick it up the next morning.

-Nashville seems to have some areas where the internet is really slow.
+Nashville seems to have some areas, especially in the suburbs, where the internet is really slow.
 Those sessions had far more troubles than ones that had a fast internet.

 Well, we kept going - recording between one and two artists per week this way.